DISIC/politique-de-contribution-open-source/instanciation.en.md

 ---
-title: en / Instanciation des politiques de contribution ministérielles
+title: Instantiation of Departmental Contribution Policies
 menu:
   main:
     name: "Instanciation"
     weight: 40
 ---

-## En résumé
+## In summary

- * Possibilité d'instancier et de reprendre cette politique
+ * Ability to instantiate and ammend this policy
- * Contacter la politique « mère » pour informer de la déclinaison
+ * Contact the "parent" policy to inform about the declination
- * Fournir obligatoirement un moyen de contact pour la politique instanciée
+ * Provide a mean of contact for the instantiated policy

-## Inventaires des politiques ministérielles instanciées
+## Inventories of instantiated departmental policies

- * Aucune politique ministérielle instanciée à ce jour
+ * No ministerial policy instantiated to date
- * Exemple : <Ministère XXX> : [http://reference.url/politique-ministerielle](http://reference.url/politique-ministerielle)
+ * Example: <Ministry XXX>: [http: //reference.url/ministerialpolicy] (http: //reference.url/ministerialpolicy)

-## Procédure d'instanciation
+## Instantiation procedure

- 1. Fourcher ce dépot pour initier votre politique ministérielle
+ 1. Fork this repository to initiate your departmental policy
- 2. Faire une pull request sur ce fichier pour lister la politique de contribution fille et son URL
+ 2. Make a pull request on this file to list the child contribution policy and its URL
- 3. Contacter le support de cette politique et valider le moyen de contact principal de la politique fille
+ 3. Contact the support of this policy and validate the main contact of the child policy

-N'hésitez pas à prendre contact avec nous pour toute question.
+Do not hesitate to contact us for any questions.